 If children are coming to your barn wedding, you’ll need to keep a close, constant eye on them.
 Barns don’t have to be earthquake-proof either.
 One good California shake, and who knows what might happen at your barn wedding.

 Especially if you’re in an older barn that’s been through many seasons of wear and tear, and earthquakes can happen at any time, without warning.

 It doesn’t take much to start a fire at an old, dry barn.
-We hate to rain on your rustic wedding parade, but this is a fact: dry wood, dry hay, dust, and the chemical residue are a fire waiting to start.
+We hate to rain on your wedding parade, but this is a fact: dry wood, dry hay, dust, and the chemical residue are a fire waiting to start.
 Just imagine if someone knocks over a candle or tosses their cigarette butt in the wrong spot.

 Have you seen pictures of barns where there is light streaming between the boards?
 Unfortunately, that old wood is flammable, and the light showing between the boards lets in the air to fan the flames into a fire that is unstoppable.
-This could easily happen before your wedding day or even on the day of your wedding.
+This could easily happen before your big day or even on the day of your wedding.

 Since most barns don’t have to follow regular safety laws, most of them don’t have fire extinguishers, let alone sprinkler systems.
 Getting out of a barn could be difficult, too, as most don’t have ADA-compliant door handles that are easy to open.
 We don’t even want to think about what could happen.

 If you think we’re being pessimistic, we’re not.
 These things actually happen.
 At a wedding in 2019, we witnessed a cigarette butt thrown to the ground near the barn.
-The barn and farm house burnt down, and of course, the wedding was ruined.
+The barn and farmhouse burnt down, and of course, the wedding was ruined.